coolcarly/coolcarly.github.io/docs/phd/lessons.md

 Since Oct 2021, I have completed my other chapters (mostly).
 All I need is this material.
 For the last month, I have been looking over my data and trying to see what went wrong.
 I set up a few little experiments but in the end, I needed to pay more attention to detail and that detail was the proton NMR spectrum.

 I wonder where I would be right now, if I had just sat down and really looked at what is happening.
 Would I have a few papers?

-### From the start of your PhD everything you write can be used later.
-Make sure to keep the notes organised.
-Optimise your system to refer to them early on!
-##### 13.3.23
-I am almost finished writing up the second chapter (experimental chapter) of my thesis.
-At the moment I am working on MALDI-TOF mass spectrometry and most of the things I am writing about, I had already wrote about previously  - whether it was in random document or a monthly report.
-Only now, I am starting to realise how important it was to organise everything.
-Now, I work off an app called obsidian.
-This helps to keep all notes in one place and allows me to link files to other files. **This is a note for other honours, masters or PhD students: organising your work earlier on will save a lot of time later.**